Services and Resources

 Portland Parks & Recreation (PP&R) maintains a variety of sports fields across the city.
 These include soccer, football, baseball, and softball fields.
 PP&R also issues permits for Portland Public School District fields.

 Information on permits and inspections needed to convert an attic, basement or garage.
-Get all required forms to remodel an attic, finish a basement or do a garage remodel.
+Get all forms and apply for a permit online to remodel an attic, finish a basement or do a garage remodel.
 Find information on the permit process and check permit history before you add a room or add a bedroom.

 Discover how to become a Certified Deconstruction Contractor

 Any person collecting commercial solid waste within the City must obtain a commercial collection permit.